5 Changes That Could Come From Leaving The Paris Climate Deal

 Even coal companies had lobbied the Trump administration to stay in the agreement.

-The main goal of the Paris deal was to limit global temperature rise to 2 degrees Celsius (or, aspirationally, even 1.5 degrees.)
+The main goal of the Paris deal was to limit global temperature rise to 2 degrees Celsius (or, aspirationally, even 1.5 degrees).
 Beyond that point, scientists worry that catastrophic impacts of warming become irreversible.
 The various Paris pledges by each nation were not actually enough to achieve that target.
-And even with the environmental regulations passed under President Obama, the U.S. was unlikely to meet its original commitment — to reduce carbon emissions by 26-28% below 2005 levels.
+And even with the environmental regulations passed under President Barack Obama, the U.S. was unlikely to meet its original commitment — to reduce carbon emissions by 26 to 28 percent below 2005 levels.
 Now, the U.S. may fall further from that goal.

 That said, U.S. carbon emissions will still probably continue to decline, at least for a few years.
 Market forces are pushing utilities to switch from coal to natural gas or renewable power.
 "We are on a path to reduce emissions below 2005 levels by about 15 to 17 percent in 2020," says Kate Larsen of the Rhodium Group.